Carpantier History, Family Crest & Coats of Arms

 Early Origins of the Carpantier family

-Another 493 words (35 lines of text) covering the year 1800 is included under the topic Early Carpantier History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Carpantier research.
+Another 247 words (18 lines of text) covering the year 1800 is included under the topic Early Carpantier History in all our PDF Extended History products and printed products wherever possible.

 Carpantier Spelling Variations